mihaiplotean/reflective-excel/src/main/java/com/mihai/reader/README.md

 By default, converting the cell value to the following types is supported:

-- All primitives and their corresponding wrappers.
+- `String`, all primitives and their corresponding wrappers.
 - `Date`, `LocalDate` and `LocalDateTime`.
 This is assuming that in the sheet, the cell value has a date number format.
 - `java.util.Currency` – the cell value needs to be the currency code.